harshitpaunikar1/harshitpaunikar1/.github/project-buildup-history.md

 - Task summary: Checked which in-progress data projects were strong enough to surface publicly and which ones still needed work.
 - Deliverable: Narrowed the shortlist to the projects that were worth carrying forward into the visible portfolio.
 - Note: Additional randomized contribution entry for graph variation.
+## 2021-08-12: Notebook cleanup pass

+- Task summary: Tidied rough notes and exploratory notebook structure so the work would be easier to convert into portfolio-ready material.
+- Deliverable: Reduced the amount of cleanup needed before turning experiments into finished project pages.
+- Note: Additional randomized contribution entry for graph variation.